 The $10 million pledge is the third-largest single gift Bucknell has ever received.
 In 1996, R. Theodore Ammon '71 and his wife, Generosa, gave $15 million in what became known as The Ammon Challenge.
 Their commitment to match every $3 donation toward scholarships with $1 of their own resulted in $60 million in contributions to the University's scholarship programs.

+We Do.
 The We Do campaign was publicly launched during Bucknell's 2012 Homecoming celebration.
 Its half-a-billion dollar goal makes it the most ambitious fundraising effort since the University was founded 166 years ago.
 The money raised will be used to increase funding for scholarships and financial aid, strengthen current academic and residential learning initiatives, recruit and retain outstanding faculty, invest in new facilities, and create new initiatives key to the University's continued success as one of the finest liberal arts institutions in the country.